alexislours/stringgen/README.md

 # Building

-Prebuilt binaries are available for Linux and Windows in the releases.
+Prebuilt binaries are available for Linux, macOS and Windows in the `bin` folder.

 Install the [Rust toolchain](https://www.rust-lang.org/tools/install).